 I. Four Hour Rule

-Any Michigan Swimming meet sessions which include events for swimmers 12 years and younger shall be conducted using the following rules (except for the State Championship Meets, District Championships and Junior Olympic Championships)—See USA-S Rule 205.3.1F.
+Any Michigan Swimming meet sessions which include events for swimmers 12 years and younger shall be conducted using the following rules (See USA-S Rule 205.3.1F).
 Entries are to be accepted on a first come first serve basis until the maximum session time limits as stated below are met.
 Entries will be accepted by email date code or mail date code and processed only when the hard copies are received with payment.
 No entries are to be accepted after the maximum time limits are met.
 Guidelines commonly referred to as “Numbers of splashes” are not to be used in accepting entries.

 1. All Timed Finals meets shall be no more than four hours (4 hours) per session, excluding warm-ups.